 ODD is a behavioural disorder and most commonly diagnosed in the under 10’s.
 ODD is a term used to describe children who display pervasive anger, irritability and seemingly cruel or vindictive behaviours which cause a significant impact on the young person’s life.

-Children as young as 5 can be diagnosed with ODD - some would say as young as 31.
+Children as young as 5 can be diagnosed with ODD - some would even say a diagnosis is possible as early as 31.

 1 Steiner, H., et al (2007)

 There are several common symptoms that indicate your child may have ODD.
 These can be considered to fall within three categories2.

 Being easily annoyed or overly touchy

 Often being angry / having tantrums or meltdowns